DUNE-DAQ/fdreadoutlibs/docs/README.md

 ## Utility tools and scripts

 * `wibeth_simple_tpg_emulator` is a simple emulator for validating different TPG algorithms, either in a naive or in AVX implementation.
 The application allows to emulate the workload when running a TPG algorithm and therefore monitor performance metrics.
 It requires an input binary frame file (check assets-list for valid input files) and it will execute the desired TPG algorithm for a configurable duration (default value is 120 seconds).
 The application is single threaded, pinned to core 0.
+Check the hlper page for more details.
+Usage: `wibeth_simple_tpg_emulator -f wibeth_frame_file.bin`

 * `wibeth_binary_frame_reader`: reads a WIBEth frame file (`.bin` file) and prints all the ADC values on screen.
 Usage `wibeth_binary_frame_reader <input_file_name>`.